On this page

 - Identify areas that need improvement

-Measuring your performance
+Measuring your performance by benchmarking

 Benchmarking involves measuring the performance of your business against a competitor in the same market.
 Comparing your business to others is a valuable way of improving your understanding of your business performance and potential.

-- understand your customers needs better
+- understanding your customers needs better

 - identifying your strengths and weaknesses

-- set goals and performance expectations
+- setting goals and performance expectations

-6 steps to successful benchmarking
+Six steps to successful benchmarking

 Use these steps to practically benchmark your business against your competitors: